Min2323/reddit-analysis-pipeline/README.md

 - GPT annotation for intuitive topic names
 - Fast descriptive statistics for number of users, subreddits and keywords by post and comments
 - Scalable sentiment analysis (e.g., CardiffNLP XLM‑RoBERTa model)

+## Example provided in this project is GLP-1 agnoist related topics and its sentiments